Friday, July 28, 2017

 And here my troubles began.

 Not seen in the photos, French’s division is pulled out of Redoubts 4&5 on the extreme left and sent over to the crumbling right.
 The move was completed under cover of night.
+A new line was set up with most units entrenching.
+There was a considerable hole in the left center.
+Soon the Union host was on us again.

 Bill graciously reminded me that I had forgotten Rucker’s cavalry unit on the extreme left.
 They began marching to rejoin the rest of the army.
 We rolled for a 50/50 chance to receive Forrest’s two cavalry divisions behind enemy lines.
 As in the actual battle, they didn’t show.